Updated: Oct 23

 *See both the North and South rim of the Grand Canyon

-*Gain an appreciation of the history and land of the Arizona/ Utah area
+*Gain appreciation of the history and land of the Arizona/ Utah area

 *Drive to California and spend a week with our cousins in Hemet

-* Drive up to Santa Maria and spend a few days with our family friend.
+*Drive up through So Cal to Santa Maria and spend time with our Granny D.

-Driving from the Grand Canyon to Hemet in one day was a long drive, so I planned the pit stop at the Joshua Tree National Park as a good get out of the car and stretch break.
-The ride was long and scenic and we greatly enjoyed it.
+Driving from the Grand Canyon to Hemet in one day was long, so I planned the pit stop at the Joshua Tree National Park as a good get out of the car stretch break.
+The ride was scenic and we greatly enjoyed it.
 "This Land is Your Land" has a reference to a "ribbon of highway" and wow, there was a perfect example of just that.
 What a beautiful road.
-For much of the ride we watched long trains spanning miles and laughed about the songs on the radio.
+Long trains spanning miles rode across the land and we laughed about the songs on the radio.
 One theme of this trip was "Life is a Highway" and a very scenic drive at that.
-(Yes we sing in the car) But all of these factors helped me to create a blueprint for what I needed from this trip and timing.
+(Yes we sing in the car!)

-We have visited California before, so the places I chose for this trip were considering we’ve seen the Hollywood Stars, San Diego Zoo, and done some of those touristy things.
+We have visited Cali before, so the places I chose for this trip were considering we’ve seen the Hollywood Stars, San Diego Zoo, Griffin Observatory, and some of those touristy things.
 Even though we’d been at La Jolla before I could not miss that.
-I’d go there every day to see the seals on the shore if I was close enough.
-I will share our previous trip itinerary and pros and cons in another blog post.
+It's free to see the seals on the shore playing in the waves and I'd do that every day if I lived close enough.
+I will share our previous trip itinerary and pros and cons in another blog post: HERE.

 Some things to purchase in advance: